scylladb/scylladb/docs/getting-started/system-requirements.rst

 * AMD standard: Bulldozer or later (2011)

-In terms of the number of cores, any number will work since Scylla scales up with the number of cores.
+In terms of the number of cores, any number will work since ScyllaDB scales up with the number of cores.
 A practical approach is to use a large number of cores as long as the hardware price remains reasonable.
 Between 20-60 logical cores (including hyperthreading) is a recommended number.
 However, any number will fit.
 When using virtual machines, containers, or the public cloud, remember that each virtual CPU is mapped to a single logical core, or thread.
-Allow Scylla to run independently without any additional CPU intensive tasks on the same server/cores as Scylla.
+Allow ScyllaDB to run independently without any additional CPU intensive tasks on the same server/cores as Scylla.

 .. _system-requirements-memory:

 Memory Requirements
 -------------------
-The more memory available, the better Scylla performs, as Scylla uses all of the available memory for caching.
+The more memory available, the better ScyllaDB performs, as ScyllaDB uses all of the available memory for caching.
 The wider the rows are in the schema, the more memory will be required.
 64 GB-256 GB is the recommended range for a medium to high workload.
 Memory requirements are calculated based on the number of :abbr:`lcores (logical cores)` you are using in your system.

 * Recommended size: 16 GB or 2GB per lcore (whichever is higher)
 * Maximum: 1 TiB per lcore, up to 256 lcores